sudarkoff/sudarkoff.github.com/articles/macports-vs-homebrew.markdown

 Author: George Sudarkoff
 Date: Thu, 11 Jul 2013 10:13:21 PDT

-# Why did I switch from MacPorts to Homebrew

 This is my unscientific observations about and the reasons I switched from MacPorts to Homebrew.
 Some of this reasons are no doubt subjective.
 But that doesn't mean they are not important to me.

 ## Main reasons